 These protocols are meant to ensure that the office policies and procedures adhere to the HIPAA-established standards.

 This applies to the actual physical accessibility of health records and patient information.
 Some important security questions that must be answered include:

 If there is an on-site server, the surveillance system should record:

 The HIPAA codes also address mobile devices like smartphones, tablets, and laptops, and the hazards of removing any of these devices if they have patient information.
 Use encryption software – that way, if theft occurs, the information will remain protected.

 The best way to protect against HIPAA violations is by getting a HIPAA security audit done by an external auditing agency.
-Our team at ProMD Practice Management can come in and do a full security audit of your medical practice.
+Our team at ProMD Medical Billing can come in and do a full security audit of your medical practice.